-Just as the whole race was comprehended in Adam, God has provided and offered redemption for all humanity in His Son.
-Jesus has become the new Head, the Representative, the Father of the fallen race for all repentant sinners who believe.
+Just as the whole race was lost in Adam, God has provided and offered redemption for all humanity in His Son.
+Jesus has become the new Head, the Representative, the Father for all repentant sinners who believe.
 Christ has become the new head of the believing community called the Church.

 Christ’s Victory Is Every Man’s Victory

 The law of fatherhood applies not only negatively for bad, but positively for good.
 Children are constituted clean by the believing parent (1 Cor.
 7:14).

 Even in secular life, children participate in the happy fortune of the father.
 If he comes into possession of great wealth, the children rejoice, exclaiming, “We are rich!”
 If he buys a shiny new automobile, the children say, “We have a new car.”
 And they say all this as if it is their perfect right (as indeed it is), even though it was entirely their father’s work without their help, that procured it all.